 According to the Fair Work Ombudsman, when you hire a nanny you are more than likely engaging them as an employee, rather than a contractor.
 This means they are covered under the Miscellaneous Wage.
 There is an exception to this for parents in Western Australia, as a nanny may be considered as a worker in domestic services in a private home – you should contact Wageline for further information on this matter.

-Nannies will typically cost $25-$30 per hour.
+Rates for nannying have increased significantly in recent years.
+Nannies will typically cost $25-$35 per hour.
 Plus any additional fees such as domestic worker’s insurance and superannuation.
-As a general guide, you can expect to pay in the mid-$20s per hour for less experienced care, and in the high-$20s or low-$30s per hour for more experienced care.
-The most important thing is that you must paying at least the minimum award rate.
+As a general guide, you can expect to pay in the mid-$20s per hour for less experienced care, and over $30 per hour for more experienced care.
+The most important thing is that you must pay at least the minimum award rate.

 The great thing about hiring a nanny is you get to determine the arrangement that suits your needs.
 Some nannies will provide care for more than one family and can easily work a few hours each day for you.
 Others are available to provide full-time care.
 Many families also share a nanny to bring down the cost further.